josephaw1022/FirstTryAtK3sWithBootc/copy-example/README.md

 ```

 For example:
-- To run the full end-to-end workflow:
+- To run the full end-to-end workflow and run full shutdown and full startup:
   ```powershell
   task full-e2e
   ```